Skip to Content

 MuK AI Schedule

 Two in-session MCP tools let the agent pace itself across cron ticks: schedule_resume defers the current session to a wall-clock time (and injects a synthetic user message on wake-up so the agent remembers what it was waiting for), schedule_recurring re-fires the same session on a fixed cadence with hard caps.
-Sessions linked to a business record mirror their start to that record's chatter so every AI run a record spawned stays visible from the record itself.

 Installation